mrange/fsharpadvent2016/README.md

 *Note the scale on the y-axis is logarithmic to make the times comparable.*

-Something I plan to look into is why "my" maps performance degrades quicker than others when data size is close to 100,000 elements.
+Something I plan to look into is why the performance of "my" maps degrade quicker than others when data size gets close to 100,000 elements.

 ### Insert Execution Time In Ms (Logarithmic Scale)